 There are a few things you should do before you come to campus.

 Contact your roommate(s) and make plans.
 Get acquainted and decide who will be bringing what to avoid two of everything.
-Roommate assignments will be sent to you via mail and email after August 1.
+Roommate assignments will be sent to you via mail and email mid-July.

 Download, complete, and submit the Medical History Form for Residential Students (PDF) to Student Health Services.